andreigasparovici/vim-scratch-file/README.md

 The function above will open a file in a new tab with a random name in the location specified by the `g:scratch_location` variable and with the same extension as the current file.

+### Disclaimer
+Given the method of generating random strings, this may only work on unix-based systems.

 ### Inspiration
 Inspired by IntelliJ's scratch file feature.